Scytales-DeviseFutures/EJBCA_log_verifier_tools/README.md

 * Finally, the fifth entry is the time difference (in milliseconds) between STATUS_GENERATED and CA_USERAUTH (relative to the user ID), which represents the type of certificate issuance.

 Example:
-    ```shell

     2024-04-18-0000001;28;55;60;70
-    ```

 The last two lines contain:

-    ```shell
     Certs;min;max;avg
     A;B;C;D
-    ```

 where:
-A - number of certificates processed
+* A - number of certificates processed
-B - minimum issuance time (in milliseconds) of the processed certificates C - maximum issuance time (in milliseconds) of the processed certificates D - average issuance time (in milliseconds) of the processed certificates
+* B - minimum issuance time (in milliseconds) of the processed certificates
+* C - maximum issuance time (in milliseconds) of the processed certificates
+* D - average issuance time (in milliseconds) of the processed certificates

 #   Notes

 Inside the "cert_issuance_time" folder, there are two folders: "final" and "old_versions."
 As the name suggests, within the "final" folder, we have the latest version of the extractor, and within the "old_versions" folder, there are older versions that were developed before reaching the "final" version.